grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 subchannel.
 We will pull this logic out of the subchannel and move it into the pick_first policy itself.
 This means that subchannels will have only one address, and that address does not change over the lifetime of the subchannel.
+It will also mean that connection backoff will be done on a per-address basis rather than a per-endpoint basis.
 This will move us closer to having uniform architecture across all of our implementations.

 #### Use pick_first as the Universal Leaf Policy